fireship-io/fireship.io/content/lessons/web3-solidity-hardhat-react-tutorial/index.md

 Let's add an additional method to the contract that handles the minting of a new token.
 It is a `payable` method, which means Ether (or other tokens like MATIC) can be sent from the end-user to the contract.

 The method uses `require` to validate that (1) the URI is not already taken, and (2) the minimum amount of Ether has been sent.
-When the user calls this method, their wallet will prompt them for permission to transfer funds and execute the transation.
+When the user calls this method, their wallet will prompt them for permission to transfer funds and execute the transaction.
 In return, they will be given a new token linked to the metadata URI on IPFS.

 {{< file "solidity" "contracts/MyNFT.sol" >}}
 ```solidity